Demographics of Budapest

-The population of Budapest was 1,735,041 on 1 January 2013.
+The population of Budapest was 1,682,426 in 2022.
 According to the 2011 census, the Budapest metropolitan area was home to 2,530,167 people and the Budapest commuter area (real periphery of the city) had 3.3 million inhabitants.
 The Hungarian capital is the largest in the Pannonian Basin and the ninth largest in the European Union.
 Budapest is also the primate city of Hungary and some neighbouring territories.

 Population growth

 The Capital city of Budapest was established on 17 November 1873 with the unification of three separate towns, named Buda, Óbuda and Pest.
 In 1720 Buda and Óbuda had 9,600 residents, while Pest was a small town with only 2,600 inhabitants.
 In the 18th and 19th century Pest became the natural commercial, transportation, industrial and cultural center of Hungary, Buda and Óbuda remained small towns.
 The population of Pest reached 50,000 in the 1820s, 100,000 in the 1840s and 200,000 in the 1860s.
 At the time of the unification Buda and Óbuda had 69,543 inhabitants, Pest was home to 227,294 people.
 The first modern Hungarian census was held in 1869–70, when the Hungarian Central Statistical Office enumerated 302,085 people at the present-territory of Budapest.
 Between the unification and the World War I Greater Budapest quadrupled its population, got a new global city upon the Danube.
 At that time Budapest was one of the fastest-growing cities in Europe, triggered by industrialisation and high natural growth rate and fertility of rural ethnic Hungarians.
 Internal migration peaked in the 1960s with near 250,000 people in correlate to post World War II baby boom and forced collectivization.
 The city became extremely overcrowded, the central government also perceived the problem and limited getting apartment in 1965, preventing overcrowding, housing shortage and the collapse of public works.
 This restriction raised a strong wave of suburbanization, which peaked after fall of the Communism, the number of inhabitants dropped to 1.7 million, while garden housing development is still decisive in the suburbs.
 Reurbanisation and gentrification getting on since the mid-2000s.